Catamaran vs Pontoon — Facts Buyers Should Know

 Pontoon boats are small, open-deck boats built on aluminum pontoons.
 They are always power-driven (usually with outboard motors) and typically small enough to fit on a trailer.
 Designed for sheltered waters like lakes, bays, rivers, or coves, they’re usually designed for day trips.

-Catamarans are fiberglass (usually) boats with two hulls.
+These are fiberglass (usually) boats with two hulls.
 They may be power or sail and might be set up for racing or cruising.
 They might be small saltwater fishing boats or huge yachts designed to cruise long distances.

 What Is a Pontoon Boat?

-Let’s start with the pontoon boat because that is the vessel that most people are more familiar with.
 The most common style of pontoon is mostly found on inland lakes and rivers.
 They have two simple aluminum tubes connected by a plywood deck platform.
 The tubes, or pontoons, provide nothing but buoyancy to keep the deck afloat.

 Usually, most pontoon boats are outfitted for fishing or general hanging out on the water.
 Because of their small pontoons and lack of stability should a large wave come over the deck, pontoons are best kept to protected and mostly calm waters.
-This is why they’re perfect on lakes or bays where a moderate chop is the roughest thing you’d ever encounter.

 Of course, there is some variation in the basic design and construction.
 Some are “tri-toons” with three pontoons, the center providing more stability and a better ride.
 There are fiberglass pontoon boats.
 Some have a completely open deck with lounges and chairs, while others have an enclosed area.
 Sometimes custom houseboats are built on pontoon boat frames, or at least with the same general construction.

-If there’s one thing that differentiates pontoon boats from catamarans, it’s that there’s no such thing as a sailing pontoon boat.
+If there’s one thing that differentiates pontoon boats from catamarans, it’s that there’s no such thing as a sailing pontoon boat

 pontoon boats